VerseCrafter: Dynamic Realistic Video World Model with 4D Geometric Control: Method

 To initialize the trajectory for each controllable object $o$, we fit a full-covariance Gaussian to its point cloud $P_o$ obtained in the previous step:

 which gives an initial Gaussian $\mathcal{G}_o(\mathbf{x})$

 The low-dimensional parameters $\{\boldsymbol{\mu}_o^t,\mathbf{\Sigma}_o^t\}$ naturally support flexible, user-driven editing.
-In practice, we convert each $\mathcal{G}_o^t$ into an ellipsoid mesh for visualization in a 3D editor such as Blender, and let the user specify or refine the trajectory by dragging and keyframing this ellipsoid in world space.
-The edited poses and shapes are mapped back to the $\{\boldsymbol{\mu}_o^t,\mathbf{\Sigma}_o^t\}$ as control signals.
-The ellipsoids are only a user interface; all conditioning maps used by our model are rendered directly from the underlying 3D Gaussians.
+In practice, we convert each $\mathcal{G}_o^t$ into an ellipsoid mesh for visualization in a 3D editor such as Blender, and let the user specify or refine the trajectory by dragging and keyframing this ellipsoid in world coordinate space.
+The edited poses and shapes are mapped back to $\{\boldsymbol{\mu}_o^t,\mathbf{\Sigma}_o^t\}$ as control signals.
+The ellipsoids are only a user interface; all conditioning maps used by model are rendered directly from the underlying 3D Gaussians.

-\textbf{Rendering 4D control maps.} Given 4D Geometric Control, we render per-frame conditioning maps in the target camera views.
-For each frame $t$, we generate three types of maps: (i) background RGB/depth, $\text{RGB}^{\text{bg}}_t$ and $\text{Depth}^{\text{bg}}_t$, by projecting the static cloud $P^{\text{bg}}$ with the camera pose $(\mathbf{R}_t,\mathbf{t}_t)$; (ii) 3D Gaussian trajectory RGB/depth, $\text{RGB}^{\text{traj}}_t$ and $\text{Depth}^{\text{traj}}_t$, by projecting the per-object Gaussians $\{\mathcal{G}_o^t\}$ into soft elliptical footprints and taking depth from the corresponding ellipsoid surfaces; (iii) a soft control mask $M_t$ that indicates regions where the diffusion model should synthesize or overwrite content, obtained by inverting the valid background visibility and merging it with the projected 3D Gaussian footprints, followed by Gaussian smoothing.
+\textbf{Rendering 4D control maps.} Given our 4D Geometric Control, we render per-frame 4D control maps in the target camera views.
+For each frame $t$, we generate three types of maps: (i) background RGB/depth, $\text{RGB}^{\text{bg}}_t$ and $\text{Depth}^{\text{bg}}_t$, by projecting the static background point cloud $P^{\text{bg}}$ under the camera pose $(\mathbf{R}_t,\mathbf{t}_t)$; (ii) 3D Gaussian trajectory RGB/depth, $\text{RGB}^{\text{traj}}_t$ and $\text{Depth}^{\text{traj}}_t$, by projecting the per-object Gaussians $\{\mathcal{G}_o^t\}$ into soft elliptical footprints and taking depth from the corresponding ellipsoid surfaces; and (iii) a soft merged mask $M_t$, used as a control mask, that indicates regions where the diffusion model should synthesize or overwrite content, obtained by inverting background visibility and merging it with the projected 3D Gaussian footprints, followed by Gaussian smoothing.
 For the first frame $t=1$, we replace $\text{RGB}^{\text{bg}}_1$ with input image and set $M_1 = 0$, so that the first frame is preserved and only future frames are modified.
-Background and 3D Gaussian maps share the same world state but are rendered through \emph{decoupled} channels, so camera edits only affect background branch and object edits only affect 3D Gaussian trajectory branch, enabling geometry-consistent control.
+Background and 3D Gaussian maps share the same 4D geometric scene state but are rendered through \emph{decoupled} channels, disentangling camera motion from object motion while preserving geometric consistency.